 You may also try the following lifestyle modifications and home remedies to reduce your child’s exposure to asthma triggers.

-- Reduce pet dander at home by vacuuming it if you have a pet.
+- Reduce pet dander at home by vacuuming frequently if you have a pet.
 It is best to avoid pets with feathers and fur if the child has an allergy to dander.
 However, if you already have a pet, keep them out of the child’s room and groom and bathe them regularly.

 - Avoid exposure to cold air and dry air by wearing a mask outdoors.